 Amanda is Palm Beach Opera’s Marketing & PR Associate.
 She joined the non-profit world after spending a couple years producing newscasts for a local TV station.
 As a South Florida native, Amanda graduated with honors from Florida Atlantic University with a double major in Multimedia Journalism and Art & Humanities.
 In her free time she loves to travel, ride her bike around town, read, and eat.
 Amanda also enjoys spoiling her Dachshund, Scout and kitten, Finch.
 Email Amanda

 Jennifer (also known as Jenna) joined PBO in the beginning of Fall in 2008 as a Box Office Systems Administrator.
 What is that you ask?
 Jenna’s responsibilities include database management, ticketing management and reporting, customer service and ticketing sales.
 Opera was introduced to Jenna as a small child by her late father who blasted Luciano Pavarotti throughout the house before there was surround sound.
 Jenna’s interests span from Asian-themed art & design to relaxing on the beautiful beaches of Palm Beach.
 She dislikes frogs and flying but loves a soft smooth sounding melody especially from the 80’s!
 Email Jenna

 Christina (affectionately called Xtina) joined our Box Office in the Spring of 2009.
 She is the youngest member of our team and her friendly personality makes her perfect for assisting our patrons on a daily basis.
 Christina coordinates all Group Sales, helps to execute various administrative tasks, and even hops on stage as a Supernumerary!
 As well as being a part of the Palm Beach Opera team, Christina has spent the past two summers working on staff at the Hawaii Performing Arts Festival.
-Born and raised in South Florida, she enjoys the sun and warm summer weather.
-She has 3 adorable Dachshunds: Lily, Lucy, & Largo.
-She loves theme parks, Lady Gaga, & floral print.
+Born and raised in South Florida, she enjoys the ocean and warm summer weather.
+She loves theme parks, dachshunds, and floral print.
 Email Christina

 GREG RITCHEY – Associate Conductor & Chorus Master